lavanet/docs/docs/intro.md

 We are building the most reliable, and censorship-resistant network, which ensures high network performance and secure blockchain access.
 Lava and its community are building a network that can compete with centralized solutions all while retaining the core values of Web3:

 1. **Quality of Service -** Consumers monitor and rate providers based on response time, availability and freshness.
-When asking for rewards, providers are required to attach their QoS score, and are rewarded accordingly.
+When asking for rewards, providers are required to attach their QoS score and are rewarded accordingly.

 2. **Data Reliability -** Providers are subject to fraud and fault detection checks, whereby the network uses statistical inference and verifiably random selections to compare the responses of multiple providers.
 If a conflict is detected, the network uses an honest majority of providers to attain who was wrong, penalizing the offender.